djkim81/Toast_aspnet_sample/README.md

 - jquery >= 1.6.3

 # How to use

-- You can directly download the repository(.zip)
+- Clone the git repository or You can directly download the repository(.zip)

 # Demo Site